gtx-lover-69/mew-version-control/README.md

 # mew-version-control
-A version control system, for Scratch!
+A version control system (just like git) but for Scratch!